Enabling postfix (sendmail) on Mac OS X 10.5 Leopard

 Mac OS X 10.5 comes with a mail-sending program called

 postfix, but it is not turned on by default.
-Today, while diagnosing the problem, I found an excellent article explaining how to enable
+Today, while diagnosing the problem, I found None on OS X.

 If you just want to send all of your outgoing mail to some relay server, like the SMTP server of your Internet service provider, you usually need to have a host name for the computer that is sending the mail.
 This configuration is for a server that is not being used to receive mail.